The strong amalgamation property into union: Preservation conditions.

 Furthermore, we are allowed to expand the language by adding any number of symbols of any kind, as far as the axioms involving such new symbols are only of the form \eqref{sent}.

 Still more generally, for each class $\mathcal K$ as above, the subclass of those substructures satisfying any given set of conditions taken from Proposition \ref{agg} has SAPU. \end{theorem}

 \begin{proof} As in the proof of \ref{mul}, apply the proof of Proposition \ref{pu} individually for each relation and function, joining everything in the model $\mathbf D$.
-By Proposition \ref{pu}, if any sentence equivalent to some condition from (1) - (6) is included in $T$, then $\mathbf D$ satisfies this sentence.
+By the proof of Proposition \ref{pu}, if any sentence equivalent to some condition from (1) - (6) is included in $T$, then $\mathbf D$ satisfies this sentence.
 By assumption, all the relations are transitive, hence we are always in case b in the proof of \ref{pu}; this implies that coarseness is preserved.
 This argument takes care of (7).
-Clause (8) follows from Proposition \ref{un} and Clauses (9) (10) from Remark \ref{str}.
+Clause (8) follows from Proposition \ref{un}.
+Clauses (9) and (10) follow from Remark 2.2 in \cite{apuduerel}, where we check that the construction in case b in the proof of Proposition \ref{pu} commutes in passing from some partial order to the corresponding strict order.